IndieWebify Your Hugo Website

 Webmention is a simple way to automatically notify any URL when you link to it on your site.
 From the receivers perspective, it’s a way to request notification when other sites link to it.

-In short, it is a modern alternative to erstwhile Pingback mechanism in prime blogging days.
-Of course, you have to enable your site to both send and receive web mentions.
+In short, it is a modern alternative to the erstwhile Pingback mechanism in prime blogging days.
+Of course, you must enable your site to send and receive web mentions.

 To send a webmention to the page you have referenced, you can notify by

 Again, it involves hosting and declaring a webmention endpoint.
-Of course, the active community already has a ready solution for this - webmention.io by Pelle Wessman.
-It is a hosted service created to easily handle webmentions”.
+Of course, the active community already has a solution for this - webmention.io by Pelle Wessman.
+It is “a hosted service created to easily handle webmentions”.
 All you have to do is sign in with your domain (i.e. validate your identity) and let webmention.io receive all mentions to your site.
-Once that’s done, just declare the web mention endpoint as below in your head.
+Once that’s done, declare the web mention endpoint as below in your head

 <link rel="webmention" href="https://webmention.io/username/webmention" />

-Webmention.io also provides APIs for you to fetch the webmentions to your content/site.
-You can implement your own solution for fetching and displaying these mentions along with posts.
+Webmention.io also provides APIs to fetch the webmentions to your content/site.
+You can implement your solution for fetching and displaying these mentions along with posts.
 I have a simple Javascript to fetch and display them with posts — this is still a work in progress.

 Interactions from Social Media

 Though references to your posts from IndieWeb sites are handled, what about the references made on Twitter or Facebook?
 It can be in any form of response (i.e. likes, retweets/reposts) to the syndicated post.
-Of course, they do not send webmentions (wish they did).
+Of course, they do not send webmentions (I wish they did).

-One option is to implement your own backfeed to poll for such interactions and handle them as a response.
-Well, of course, the community has made sure there is a simpler hosted option.
+One option is to implement your backfeed to poll for such interactions and handle them as a response.
+Of course, the community has ensured there is a simpler hosted option.
 Enter Bridgy.

 Bridgy is an open source project and proxy that implements backfeed and POSSE as a service.
 Bridgy sends webmentions for comments, likes, etc. on Facebook, Twitter, Google+, Instagram, and Flickr.

-I was set — now, every time there is interaction about my post on a service, bridgy captures that and sends a webmention to my endpoint.
+I was set .
+Now, every time there is an interaction about my post on a service, Bridgy captures that and sends a webmention to my endpoint.

 One More Thing - Micropub

 At this point, I had completely IndieWebified this site.
 I understand it might get overwhelming if you read it as a long sequence of steps.
 But trust me, the changes to be made are neither too many nor too complicated.
 It is just setting your site with appropriate markups and endpoints.
 There is also a really helpful guide in IndieWebify.me that walks you through every step, and also validates if you have everything set up correctly.
-But if you still do not want to go through the trouble, I have open sourced the changes I made to the theme I was using.
-You can use this theme, style it as per your liking, if needed, and get going.
+But if you still do not want to go through the trouble, I have open-sourced the changes I made to the theme I was using.
+You can use this theme, style it as you like, if needed, and get going.

 There was just one issue, I could not use it to post to my site.
 My process to post to this site still involved text editors and git commits.
 I wish it was simpler